jetstream-cloud/js2docs/docs/general/access.md

-#XSEDE Service Units and Jetstream2
+#ACCESS Service Units and Jetstream2

-Jetstream2 allocations are measured in XSEDE Service Units (SUs).
+ACCESS allocations are measured in ACCESS credits.
+Those credits then may be [converted](https://allocations.access-ci.org/exchange_calculator){target=_blank} to resource-defined service units.

+Jetstream2 allocations Jetstream core hours or service units (SUs).

 SUs are consumed at a rate of: